wjk/OmniBase/README.md

 ## License

-OmniBase is available under the [Omni open-source license](OmniSourceLicense.html).
+OmniBase is available under the Omni open-source license.
+See [the LICENSE file](LICENSE) for full details.